 We believe that we should do everything possible to protect people’s health from biological and infectious threats.
 Our efforts aim to ensure a future in which severe pandemics can no longer threaten our world.

 The Johns Hopkins Center for Health Security has five main mission areas.

-Enhancing international cooperation and collaboration to prevent epidemics and improve disease detection, surveillance, and response.
+Enhancing international cooperation and science diplomacy to prevent epidemics and improve disease detection, surveillance, and response.

-Providing decision makers with the in-depth analysis and recommendations they need to prepare for and respond to disasters that threaten the public's health.
+Providing decision makers with the in-depth analysis and recommendations they need to prepare for and respond to public health emergencies and disasters.

 Advancing priorities and strategies to prepare for, respond to, and recover from large-scale epidemics of natural or deliberate origin.

 Identifying, analyzing, and informing leaders about new and emerging threats to the public’s health and security.